Upload your Excel data to Chart Studio's grid

 Take a moment to resize your plot to something less wide.
 A width of 800 and a height of 600 seems reasonable.
 Head to the layout menu to do this.

 With our particular data, a normal score range is -1 to 1, so we'll shade that region.
 Head to the 'Traces' menu and select 'Col4' from the drop down menu.
 Then, within the 'Fill To' area, select 'Y=0.'
 Your plot should then look similar to the one below.

 For clarification, we'll revist our grid.
 Since we wanted the region between -1.0 and 1.0 shaded, our second x-y combination contained values up to -1 and 1.
 If we wanted the region between -1.5 and 1.5 shaded, for instances, we would have included those values in our second x-y combination.
 We've highlighted the extra steps to illustrate this difference; it all depends on your indivdual shading needs!

 Your graph should now look something like this.

 Head to the 'Traces' menu and then the 'Style' tab to set the trace color to your liking.
 You can title your graph and axes like we did.
 You can also blank out the legend, as it is not particularly necessary for this graph.
 Hide the legend within the 'Legend' menu.

 Here's our finished graph.

-You can download your finished Plotly graph to embed in your Excel workbook.
-We also recommend including the Plotly link to the graph inside your Excel workbook for easy access to the interactive Plotly version.
+You can download your finished Chart Studio graph to embed in your Excel workbook.
+We also recommend including the Chart Studio link to the graph inside your Excel workbook for easy access to the interactive Chart Studio version.
 Get the link to your graph by clicking the 'Share' button.
-Download an image of your Plotly graph by clicking EXPORT on the toolbar.
+Download an image of your Chart Studio graph by clicking EXPORT on the toolbar.